 MUIS Halal-certified

 It’s always a full house at The Ramen Stall, and for good reason!
 The halal Japanese fare on offer is as authentic as it gets, using fresh Japanese ingredients and techniques (we hear their ramen broth is boiled for up to 30 hours to achieve its rich flavour!).
-The Ramen Stall is open throughout the night, closing at 2am, so you party people can slurp up your halal ramen till the wee hours!
+The Ramen Stall is open till late, closing at 1am!

 The Secret Garden by Zeekri: Halal French-inspired restaurant